terryblue99/my-watch-collection-v-001/NOTE.md

     - Show a watch
     - Edit a watch
     - Delete a watch
+    - Validation messages
     - Flash messages

 8. Add complexities

-    - Create a new watch with complications and complication description (ComplicationsWatch.complication_description)
+    - Create a new watch with complication/s & join table description/s
+    - Delete a complication
+    - Show a complication's description
-    - Display the most maker and their watches (e.g. watches/most_maker)
+    - Display the most maker and their watches
-    - Nested form with custom attribute in associated model (from URL, model e.g. /watches/new, complications)
+    - Nested complication form with custom attribute writer in watch model
-    - Nested resource show (URL e.g. watches/1/complications)
+    - Nested complication resource "show" form
-    - Nested resource "new" form (URL e.g. watches/1/complications)
+    - Nested complication resource "new" form
-    - Form display of validation errors (form URL e.g. /watches/new)
+    - Form display of validation errors